w4dd325/postman-code-snippets/README.md

 # Data Driven Test Example
 A simple collection that returns a JSON response body.
 The URL and 'test' tab both include a dynamic variable fed from a CSV file using 'Collection Runner'.

-# MongoDB API Examples
-A simple collection that shows how to connect to the MongoDB API.

 # Set Next Request Example
 The Set Next Request Example Collection has a working example of controlling work flows using the setNextRequest option.